Lordhoobla/Java-Packages/README.md

 +   JConsole - a JComponent which is able to act as a Console within java.
 Just as if you were to use terminal or another package.
 +   JExtention - Just a test file, it's not intended for stable use
 +   FTPdriver - A super basic FTP interaction window for file management.
 Use as you wish
++   Binger - It takes advantage of the bing point system by opening 40 different tabs of random searches.
+It's really ez to make so have fun with it.